-Getting the most out of your STL files
+Getting the most out of your STL files20 March 2017

 Since their introduction in 1987, STL (Stereolithography) files have remained the default format for printing in the field of additive manufacturing.
 In this tutorial, we’ll look closely at this file format and share a few ways to make more effective use of its capabilities as part of your own additive manufacturing projects.

 How they work